wgzhao/hadoop-release/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Options:

+* -C: Display the paths of files and directories only.
 * -d: Directories are listed as plain files.
 * -h: Format file sizes in a human-readable fashion (eg 64.0m instead of 67108864).
 * -R: Recursively list subdirectories encountered.